salbalkus/CausalTables.jl/docs/src/index.md

 CausalTables.jl has three main functionalities:

 1. Generating simulation data using a `StructuralCausalModel`.
 2. Computing "ground truth" conditional distributions, moments, counterfactuals, and counterfactual functionals from a `StructuralCausalModel` and a `CausalTable`.
+These include, for instance, counterfactual means and average treatment effects.
 3. Wrapping an existing Table as a `CausalTable` object for use by external packages.

 The examples below illustrate each of these three functionalities.